callchain/calld/Builds/XCode/README.md

 You'll need macos 10.8 or later

-To clone the source code repository, create branches for inspection or modification, build rippled using clang, and run the system tests you will need these software components:
+To clone the source code repository, create branches for inspection or modification, build calld using clang, and run the system tests you will need these software components:

 * [XCode](https://developer.apple.com/xcode/)